Efficient Admin (aka Michelle) has been hiking for eight years on the wonderful mountain trails of North Carolina and

 He and his wife Bertha designed and built the manor which is known as Flat Top Manor.
 His interest in nature led him to plant extensive white pine forests and hemlock hedges and transported Sugar Maples from New England.
 He also built several lakes and stocked them with trout and bass.
 He and his wife were staunch naturalists before the term ever came into being.

 Flat Top Manor

 This mansion was built in 1901 by Moses Cone.
 It is a 23-room, 13,000 foot home with a Colonial Revival style architecture.
 This manor is beautiful and has large white columns on the wide front porch, leaded glass windows, and high dormers.

 Currently it is home to the Parkway Craft Center, featuring arts and crafts of hundreds of local artists.
 Local artists demonstrate their skills in quilting, embroidery, weaving, pottery, glass blowing, and wood carving on the front porch of the manor.

 Where to Stay

-There is no camping or lodging at Moses Cone Park.
+There are no camping facilities or lodging at Moses Cone Park.
 Camping is available at Julian Price Park three miles south on the Parkway, and for lodging the scenic Bear Den Cabins are less than an hour south on the Parkway.